 Despite asking about the participants’ own experiences of identity theft in Study 2, when interpreting the findings of the current studies, it is important to acknowledge that the results may not be reflective of the participants’ experiences on the internet (Baek et al., 2014).
 Moreover, we did not explore the “exposure effect” reported by Roberts et al. (2013) who argued that those individuals who spend more time online are potentially more likely to experience online identity theft but are also more likely to accurately understand the risks.
 The exposure effect may go some way to explain why those who were younger than the participants were judged to be more at risk of experiencing online identity theft.
 There is evidence that young adults in the UK report spending more time online than those in older age groups (Ofcom, 2022a) and that older adults are more likely to experience digital exclusion compared to younger adults (Ofcom, 2022b).
 However, there is an ongoing debate about the importance of considering digital media engagement rather than the amount of time spent online per se (Kucirkova et al., 2023).
-Relatedly, the participants’ judgements may have been influenced by their knowledge of cases of identity theft within their close social circle as such vicarious experiences have been found to influence behaviour in the context of punishment avoidance (Piquero & Pogarsky, 2002).
-Further, van Veen and Sattler (2020) argues that when individuals lack personal experience, risk perceptions may be influenced by vicarious information based on others’ experiences.
+Relatedly, the participants’ judgements may have been influenced by their knowledge of cases of online identity theft within their close social circle as such vicarious experiences have been found to influence behaviour in the context of punishment avoidance (Piquero & Pogarsky, 2002).
+Further, van Veen and Sattler (2020) argue that when individuals lack personal experience, risk perceptions may be influenced by vicarious information based on others’ experiences.
 Therefore, future research should explore these topics in greater detail.

 A further limitation of the current studies is that the samples were relatively homogenous in nature and were predominately female which may have influenced the findings according to gender due to the unequal sample sizes.
 Although previous research has reported that females tend to hold greater privacy concerns (Tifferet, 2019) and gender differences in optimistic beliefs for the likelihood of experiencing cyberbullying (Betts et al., 2019), the lack of a systematic pattern of gender differences for the likelihood of experiencing online identity theft across Study 1 and Study 2 warrants further attention.
 Therefore, as Chadwick (2019) advocates, future research should recruit more heterogenous samples, especially if trying to use the findings to inform online safety messages.